 Abram has been planning and executing wilderness adventures for over two decades.
 Running, climbing, and skiing are expressions of his desire to live a life defined by passion and challenge.
 He has over 10 years of guiding experience, a love of good food, and a deep respect for the mountains.
-As a husband, a father of 3 awesome daughters, an educator, and urban homesteader he lives his life with intention and simplicity.
+As a husband, a father, educator, and urban homesteader he lives his life with intention and simplicity.
 He loves trails and the friendships that result from the suffering and satisfaction of running on them.

 Alex joined the Aspire team a year ago and we just can’t get rid of him.
 As an avid trail runner he is constantly pushing himself on the trails and looking for the next adventure.
 He enjoys training for his next big race as much as preparing for his next big meal.
 As an educator he invites students to engage in the outdoors and live a life based on sustainability and purpose.
 There’s nothing he enjoys more than drinking a local microbrew and swapping stories after a long run in the mountains.